nexiality/documentation/commands/io/readFile(var,file).md

 ### Description
-This command read the entire content of  `file` and stores into a data variable denoted by `var`.
+This command reads the entire content of `file` as text and stores into a data variable denoted by `var`.

 ### Parameters
 - **var** - this parameter is a variable, where the content read from the file would be stored.
 - **file** - this parameter is full path or location of the file from where content need to be read.

 ### Example